gapope/DesignBook/exercises/e-chapter2.md

 Re-implement class `Card` as a single enumerated type.
 For the purpose of the Solitaire application, does this look like a superior or inferior solution to [this version](../chapter-code/chapter2/Card.java)?
 Why?
 Try writing down your answer in specific terms using terminology seen in Chapter 2.

+### Response

+This implementation benefits from being immutable, and since the available interface is nearly the same it would likely be similarly useful for the purposes of Solitaire.
+It suffers for internal understandability and maintainability, especially where getting just the suit or just the rank is concerned.

 ## Exercise 3

 Modify the [`Suit`](../chapter-code/chapter2/Suit.java) enumerated type to include a method `color()` that returns the color of the suit.
 The return type should be a new enumerated type `Color`.